redguava/cliniko-api/guides/custom_patient_buttons.md

 ### Registering a wildcard URL

-If you have multiple endpoints that you wish to receieve requests on you may register a URL with a wildcard first level subdomain.
+If you have multiple endpoints that you wish to receive requests on, you may register a URL with a wildcard first-level subdomain.

 This wildcard subdomain will match any sequence of alphanumeric characters you require.
 Dashes `-` may be included but other special characters are not allowed.